BraneShop/BraneShop.github.io/src/posts/Braneshop-Covid-19.md

 In the mean time, we're keen to try out some different ways of engaging online, so stay tuned for what they may look like.
-We're open to ideas for what you might like to see, so please send in your suggestions.
+We're open to ideas for what you might like to see, so please send in your suggestions (you can use the chat-box on the bottom-right of every page).

 Finally, an  alternative revenue stream for us is consulting, so [reach out](/contact.html) if you have anything, related to computer-vision, NLP,